-- A late payment fee of \$10 will be charged 31 days after the date an invoice is issued and every 30 days until full payment is received. - Vendors' rent must be up to date before entering the CFM each week, and any insufficient funds must be paid to the CFM before opening of the market day. - It is the vendor's responsibility to notify CFM in writing of any change of mailing address.
-Vendors are responsible for late payment charges due to a change of address not communicated to CFM in writing, preferably by email.
+- Vendor's rent must be up to date before entering the CFM each week, and any insufficient funds must be paid to the CFM before 1:00 pm of the each market day. - It is the vendor's responsibility to notify CFM in writing of any change of mailing address.
+Vendors are responsible for late payment charges due to a change of address not communicated to CFM in writing, preferably by email. - Any rent that remains unpaid following the close of a market day will be itemized on an invoice payable upon receipt. - A late payment fee of \$10 will be charged 31 days after the date an invoice is issued and every 30 days until full payment is received.